-Adopted: De ecember 1 5, 2014 Revised: N/A Page 3 of 4 • under like condition lifying project; ons and th at will not materially discou rage use of a. / A copy of any ser vice contra act shall be filed with HRSE); r ser fees or lease payments te entity to any member of Classifications ac of user fees may • reasonable categories for assessment 10).
-The terms and conditions under which HRSD will contribute financial resources, if any, for the qualifying project; 11 ۱.
-The terms and conditions under which existing site conditions will be assessed and addressed, including identification of the responsible party for conducting the assessment and taking necessary remedial action; 12 2.
-The terms and conditions under which HRSD will be required to pay money to the private entity and the amount of any such payments for the project; 13 8.
-Other re equirements of th ne PPEA o r other applicable law; and 14 ł. her terms and co e of the PPEA. onditions a s HRSD determines serve the public Se re ma lea ectio ceiv ay c ast : on IV, HF red or the occur at a 30 days SD shall advertise e negotiated inter a regularly sched prior to the public se for a pu im or com uled meeti hearing.
-I ddition to the posting requin blic hearing to discuss prop prehensive agreements.
-Su ng of the Board.
-Such notic Public comments may be su oosals it has uch hearing ce shall be a ubmitted to the public hearing and the end of the public comment period, no additional posting shall be required based on any public comment received.
+- 9. The mechanism by which user fees, lease payments, or service payments, if any, may be established from time to time upon agreement of the parties.
+Any payments or fees shall be the same for persons using the facility under like conditions and that will not materially discourage use of the qualifying project; - a.
+A copy of any service contract shall be filed with HRSD; - A schedule of the current user fees or lease payments shall be made available by the private entity to any member of the public upon request; - c.
+Classifications according to reasonable categories for assessment of user fees may be made. - 10.
+The terms and conditions under which HRSD will contribute financial resources, if any, for the qualifying project; - 11.
+The terms and conditions under which existing site conditions will be assessed and addressed, including identification of the responsible party for conducting the assessment and taking necessary remedial action; - 12.
+The terms and conditions under which HRSD will be required to pay money to the private entity and the amount of any such payments for the project; - 13.
+Other requirements of the PPEA or other applicable law; and - 14.
+Such other terms and conditions as HRSD determines serve the public purpose of the PPEA.

+Notice and Posting requirements.
+In addition to the posting requirements of Virginia Code §56-575.17(A)(2), HRSD shall advertise for a public hearing to discuss proposals it has received prior to execution of the negotiated interim or comprehensive agreements.
+Such hearing may occur at a regularly scheduled meeting of the Board.
+Such notice shall be at least 30 days prior to the public hearing.
+Public comments may be submitted to HRSD at any time during the notice period and prior to the public hearing.
+After the public hearing and the end of the public comment period, no additional posting shall be required based on any public comment received.